Fixing Course Accessibility

 The U.S. Department of Justice now requires all public entities (including CSU campuses) to make their digital content and instructional materials accessible to people with disabilities under Title II of the ADA.
 This includes websites, PDFs, videos, LMS (Canvas) content, and more.

 In line with this, the CSU’s Accessible Technology Initiative (ATI) is ramping up systemwide implementation of accessibility policies and timelines.
+This is not a new requirement for the CSU.
+In March 2021, the ATI memo was sent to all CSU presidents to update the ATI process created in 2008.

 When is it happening?